Zubaidah bint Ja'far: Biography

 Zubaidah's birthdate is unknown; it is known that she was at least a year younger than Harun.
-Her father, Ja'far was a half-brother of the Abbasid caliph al-Mahdi.
+Her father, Ja'far was a brother of the Abbasid caliph al-Mahdi.
 Her mother, Salsal, was an elder sister of al-Khayzuran, second and most powerful wife of al-Mahdi, and mother of the future caliphs Musa al-Hadi and Harun al-Rashid.

 Zubaidah is a pet name, given by her grandfather, caliph al-Mansur.
 The name means "little butter ball".
 Zubaidah's real name at birth was Sukhainah or Amat al-'Aziz".
 Later, Zubaidah got a kunya, Umm Ja'far (meaning Mother of Ja'far), which reflects her royal lineage as a granddaughter of caliph Abu Ja'far al-Mansur and a wife of caliph Abu Ja'far Harun al-Rashid.

 She was the granddaughter of the Abbasid caliph Al-Mansur, through his son Ja'far, and cousin of al-Rashid (c.763 or 766–809), who she later married (Dhu al-Hijjah 165 AH/July 782 CE).
 The Abbasid caliph Muhammad al-Amin, who had a double royal lineage, was Zubaidah's son.
 Her stepson was 'Abdullah al-Ma'mun, who also became a caliph after the civil war with al-Amin.

 It is said that Zubaidah's palace 'sounded like a beehive' because she employed one hundred women maids who had memorized the Qur'an.